-- Larger proposals (≥$15k in direct costs) should be made in collaboration with an existing or anticipated partner company (newly formed or previously existing).
+- Larger proposals (>$20k in direct costs) should be made in collaboration with an existing or anticipated partner company (newly formed or previously existing).
 The partner company will be expected to engage in a sponsored research agreement to provide at least a 50% funding match to supplement the CATalyst gap funds (details below).
-At the end of the one year of gap funding, technologies are expected to be transferred to a company for commercialization, licensed through MSU’s Technology Transfer Office.
+At the end of the gap funding award period, technologies are expected to be transferred to a company for commercialization, licensed through MSU’s Technology Transfer Office.

 - Investigators may only submit one project for CATalyst gap funding in each calendar year.

 - Proposals are due October 15, 2021.
 Proposals must be submitted electronically to the Office of Sponsored Programs via the ePCF (electronic proposal clearance form).
 Choose full proposal and “MSU Vice President for Research (MONVIC001)” as the agency to which you are submitting.
 Please use program ID “VPREDGE TECH GAP FUNDS FALL 2021”.
 Form and instructions can be found at MSU OSP.

 Up to 4 pages (with 11-point font and one-inch margins) and should include the following: